meganwang8/fafbseg/README.md

 In VSCode, download the Python extension, then create a virtual environment in your project folder.

-In your project terminal, install fafbseg by using pip3 install fafbseg.
+In your project terminal, install fafbseg by using pip3 install git+https://github.com/navis-org/fafbseg-py.git.

 Set up the FlyWire dataset by following this link (https://fafbseg-py.readthedocs.io/en/latest/source/tutorials/flywire_setup.html#flywire-setup).
 Generate a new token using https://global.daf-apis.com/auth/api/v1/create_token.